 Don’t let a company’s faulty product define your life.

 When you and your family have been harmed by a defective and dangerous product that should not have been available, to begin with, contact a product liability lawyer at Paul Padda Law.
 We understand you are dealing with too much right now, on top of experience a wide range of emotions.
 We are here to shoulder this burden and fight for your rights.
+Our attorneys will evaluate filing a personal injury lawsuit or a product liability claim in order to get you the compensation you deserve.
 Contact us at (702) 366-1888 or use the online form to schedule a free consultation.

 Three Types of Defects

 When a product is defective, it falls into one or more certain categories.
 It has a design defect, a manufacturing defect, and/or a warning defect.
 Just one of these can make an item dangerous and cause harm, providing you with a legal claim.
 However, a product could also be defective in more than one way.
 This does not make a manufacturer more liable for your injuries, though it may provide you and your product liability attorney additional avenues to prove their liability.